fbraz3/php-fpm-docker/README.md

     }
 ```

-#Cronjob
+## Cronjob

-System reads `/cronjob` file and installs using `cron`.
+System reads `/cronfile` file and installs using `cron`.

-To use it just add your commands to a single file and bind it to `/dockerfile` as follows.
+To use it just add your commands to a single file and bind it to `/cronfile` as follows.

 ```
   [...]
      volumes:
         - /my/app/root/:/app
-        - /my/dockerfile:dockerfile
+        - /my/cronfile:/cronfile
   [...]
 ```